microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/isolatedModules.md

 ---

 While you can use TypeScript to produce JavaScript code from TypeScript code, it's also common to use other transpilers such as [Babel](https://babeljs.io) to do this.
-However, most other transpilers only operate on a single file at a time, so can't apply code transforms that depend on whole-program analysis.
+However, other transpilers only operate on a single file at a time, which means they can't apply code transforms that depend on understanding the full type system.
 This restriction also applies to TypeScript's `ts.transpileModule` API which is used by some build tools.

-These limitations can cause runtime problems for some TypeScript constructs.
-Setting the `isolatedModules` flag tells TypeScript to warn you if you write certain code that can't be correctly interpreted by a single-file transpilation process.
+These limitations can cause runtime problems with some TypeScript features like `const enum`s and `namepace`s./ Setting the `isolatedModules` flag tells TypeScript to warn you if you write certain code that can't be correctly interpreted by a single-file transpilation process.

 It does not change the behavior of your code, or otherwise change the behavior of TypeScript's checking and emitting process.

 #### Exports of Non-Value Identifiers